Duncan Ouseley: Biography

 Hire Vehicles (London) Act 1998 and was therefore unlawful.
 Ouseley ruled that "A taximeter, for the purposes of Section 11 of the Private Hire Vehicles (London) Act 1998, does not include a device that receives GPS signals in the course of a journey, and forwards GPS data to a server located outside of the vehicle, which server calculates a fare that is partially or wholly determined by reference to distance travelled and time taken, and sends the fare information back to the device."
 Thereby ruling that Uber did not fall foul of the Private Hire Vehicles (London) Act 1998 and was therefore lawful.

-Controversial cases

-Dr Bawa Garba

 Ouseley is the judge in the trial of Dr. Bawa Garba in 2017.
 Despite considerable failings of the hospital on the day Jack Adcock died, such as short staffing and computer system malfunction, Dr. Bawa Garba was charged with manslaughter by gross negligence and was erased from the medical register.
 Dr. Bawa Garba successfully appealed that decision in the Court of Appeal, who upheld her appeal on 13 August 2019.